What is floodplain harvesting?

 - The DQP will discuss with you the installation method and measurement equipment required to support your needs.
 Your DQP is responsible for registering, installing and validating your measurement devices in the DQP Portal.
 They will also establish whether you need to update your storage curve.

 - There are two primary metering methods for measuring floodplain harvesting, storage measurement or point-of-intake measurement.
-You can view a list of eligible primary metering equipment information here.
+View a list of eligible primary metering equipment information.

 - The storage measurement method uses a sensor to measure the depth of the water within a storage.
 The change in volume of your storage is then calculated using the storage curve.